 Skip to Content

-How to Propagate Basil Stem Cuttings
+How to Propagate Basil

 Learn how to propagate basil from stem cuttings!

 And you can continue chopping and propping basil stem cuttings pretty much indefinitely, meaning you really only need to buy basil once!
-I know herbs are cheap to buy at the garden center, but if you’re like me, you spend too much money on plants and will take any chance to cut down that bill 😉
+I know herbs are cheap to buy at the garden center, but if you’re like me, you spend too much money on plants and will take any chance to cut down that bill.

-Why should I prune basil?
+Why you should prune basil

+If you want your plant to continue growing big leaves you can harvest to use in cooking and whatnot, you need to prune your basil plant.
 If you’ve ever grown basil, you know that it doesn’t take long before the plant begins sprouting what look like clusters of tiny leaves at the top of the plant.
 These tiny leaves eventually sprout flowers and then produce seeds.

 basil flowering and going to seed